walisc/WPooW/docs/PageTypes-PostType.md

 $bookReviewPostType = $wpOOW->CreatePostType("_bookReview", "Book Review", true);
 ```

-This will create a Post Type with the default columns for Custom Post Type.
+This will create a Custom PostType with the default columns set.
 You can specify
-your own fields by using the `AddField` method. wpOOW has a few field types you can use (See element types).
+your own fields/add columns, by using the `AddField` method.
+WPooW has a few field types you can use (See element types below).

 The `Render` method is responsible for actually displaying the Custom PostType created.